laplantes/SPRestAssist/README.md

 - Create get request to return one or all currently logged in users properties
 - Create get request to return all of the SharePoint groups the currently logged in user is a member of
-- Create request passing in a SharePoint group name and return a bolean value
+- Create request passing in a SharePoint group name and return a boolean value

 ## Get Started